Operating Hours & Seasons

 Tour the inside of one of the oldest museums in Alaska dedicated to "Soapy" Smith, early Alaskan oddities, and other curiosities now restored to its 1960s glory.

-This museum is open at specific times of the day, May - October.
-Please check at the Visitor Center the day of your visit to pick up a free, timed-entry ticket.
-There will be a daily 1pm tour limited to 14 people.
+Tour times vary.
+Check at the Visitor Center the day of your visit for times and to pick up a free, timed-entry ticket.

-The museum is closed during the park's winter season.
+The museum is closed during the park's winter season, early October through April.

 Located on 2nd Ave just west of Broadway in the Skagway Historic District.